UBC-MDS/DSCI_522-Group-403-Student-Performance/doc/student_performance_report.md

 </center>

-As we can see from Figure 1, our target attribute `G3` has a strong correlation with attributes `G2` and `G1`.
+As seen from Figure 1, our target attribute `G3` has a strong correlation with attributes `G2` and `G1`.
 This occurs because `G3` is the grade issued at the end of the year, while `G1` and `G2` correspond to the grades for the 1st and 2nd school terms of that year.
-Though it will be more difficult to get accurate predictions without these features, it makes sense to drop them in light of our research question and motivations outlined above.
-We’re more interested in which attributes, other than recent academic performance, will be most predictive of future academic performance.
+We are more interested in which attributes, other than recent academic performance, that will be most predictive of academic performance.
+Though it will be more difficult to get accurate predictions without these features, **both `G1` and `G2` features will be omitted** in light of our research question and motivations outlined above.

 ### Variable Distributions: